auth0/Auth0.swift/.github/ISSUE_TEMPLATE/feature_request.md

 ### ✏️ Describe the problem you'd like to have solved

 <!--
 A clear and concise description of what the problem is.
-E.g. I'm always frustrated when...
+For example, I'm always frustrated when...
 -->

 ### ✏️ Describe the ideal solution